- disk partitioning and maintenance utility

 format enables you to format, label, repair, and analyze disks on your system.
 Unlike previous disk maintenance programs, format runs under SunOS.
 Because there are limitations to what can be done to the system disk while the system is running, format is also supported within the memory-resident system environment.
 For most applications, however, running format under SunOS is the more convenient approach.

 format first uses the disk list defined in data-file if the -x option is used. format then checks for the FORMAT_PATH environment variable, a colon-separated list of filenames and/or directories.
 In the case of a directory, format searches for a file named format.dat in that directory; a filename should be an absolute pathname, and is used without change. format adds all disk and partition definitions in each specified file to the working set.
 Multiple identical definitions are silently ignored.
 If FORMAT_PATH is not set, the path defaults to /etc/format.dat.

-disk-list is a list of disks in the form c?t?d? or /dev/rdsk/c?t?d?s?.
-With the latter form, shell wildcard specifications are supported.
+disk-list is a list of disks in the form c?t?d?, or /dev/rdsk/c?t?d?s?, /dev/chassis/?/disk.
+With the last two forms, shell wildcard specifications are supported.
 For example, specifying /dev/rdsk/c2* causes format to work on all drives connected to controller c2 only.
 If no disk-list is specified, format lists all the disks present in the system that can be administered by format.